Sergio Calderón

 Sergio Calderón (July 21, 1945 – May 31, 2023) was a Mexican-born American actor known for his roles in Men in Black, Pirates of the Caribbean: At World's End, and The Ruins.

 Biography

 Calderón was born in Coatlán del Río, Morelos.
 He moved to Mexico City when he was ten.

 He died of pneumonia in Los Angeles, California, on May 31, 2023, at the age of 77.

 Career

 Calderón's career spanned six decades.
 He studied at the Instituto Andrés Soler of the Asociación Nacional de Actores.
 Afterwards, Calderón made his onscreen debut in The Bridge in the Jungle (1970).

-In Men in Black, Calderón played the human disguise under which an illegal alien tried to sneak across the Mexico–US border.
-He played one of the Pirate Lords, Captain Vallenueva, in Pirates of the Caribbean: At World's End.
+In Men in Black, Calderón played the human disguise under which an extraterrestrial named Mikey tried to sneak across the Mexico–US border.
+He played one of the Pirate Lords, Captain Villanueva, in Pirates of the Caribbean: At World's End.
 He also appeared in Little Fockers.